Bambee

 Desirée Sparre-Enger (born June 25, 1976), mostly known by her stage name Bambee, is a Norwegian bubblegum dance singer from Nordstrand, Oslo.
 She was born in the Solomon Islands to a Grenadian mother and a Norwegian father.
 She used the name Bambee as a reference to her eyes, comparable to those of a deer.
 Originally she considered using the name Bambi but changed the spelling to avoid copyright issues.
-Several of her more popular songs, including "Cowgirl", "Seventeen" and "Bumble Bee", have appeared on the Dance Dance Revolution game series.
-She has also made her songs available for In the Groove 2.
+Several of her more popular songs, including "Cowgirl", "Seventeen" and "Bumble Bee", have appeared on the Dance Dance Revolution and In the Groove game series.

 Bambee's debut album On Ice released in December 1999 in Japan and then in Norway in April 2000, where it peaked at #33 on VG-lista.
 Her second album Fairytales released in June 2001.
 In 2002, a third album was in the works for Bambee, but for unknown reasons, possibly due to the decline of sales in the Bubblegum Dance market, the album was shelved.
+She has not been active since then.